4darsh-Dev/CogniGaurd/README.md

 ## Screenshots 📸

-[Include screenshots of the extension interface in action.]
+[Include screenshots of the extension interface in action.] coming soon.

 ## Documentation 📖